Hey! I am Siobhan

-On my journey I felt I needed a place to stay accountable as well as somewhere to share my recipes.
-One thing I found was that most “low calorie” recipes were tasteless or just not inspiring especially for a family and the last think you want to do especially with a busy schedule is to cook separate meals.
+On my journey I felt I needed a place to stay accountable as well as have somewhere to share my recipes.
+One thing I found was that most “low calorie” recipes were tasteless and far too restrictive or just not inspiring especially for a family and the last thing you want to do especially with a busy schedule is to have to cook separate meals.
 So for me it was important that my family could eat the food I cooked too.

 That there was the motivation to start my blog in 2009 and what soon became:

 Through this I found I had a real passion for cooking (which is probably one of the reasons I became overweight in the first place).
-I am not a trained or experience chef by any means.
+I am not a trained or experienced chef by any means.
 I just a mum who likes to cook and with that I also love the challenge of trying to convert my all time favourite meals into much more healthier versions that the whole family can enjoy.
 But the best thing of all has been sharing them with other people, so they get to enjoy them as much as I do.
 The support I have received back from you my readers has been amazing.

 Slimming Eats has over 900 delicious healthy recipes to help you on your journey.